 Separation agreements are forerunners to divorce judgments.
 In fact, a separation agreement is often incorporated into a divorce agreement.
 Therefore, the choices you make during separation may last long past a divorce decree.

 Wording in separation agreements must be precise.
-Otherwise, the option to dispute the terms of the contract may not be available following the divorce.
+Otherwise, the option to dispute the terms of the contract may not be available following the divorce in Massachusetts.
 For instance, if you agree to forfeit the marital home or other property in a separation agreement, the provision will not be altered by the court – the decision "survives," becoming an unalterable, independent contract unless there is evidence of fraud.

 Any provisions within a separation agreement that concern children – support, custody and visitation – must be "merged" into divorce judgments.
 Courts want the option to alter these terms if circumstances affecting the best interests of children change.
 A merged agreement is open to modification, but survival provisions may not be altered.